 1) Minor Victories

 The characters in Freaks and Geeks have minor victories, meaning whatever victory they achieve is usually short lived and another problem rears its ugly head.
 In the pilot episode the Geeks are getting bombarded in a game of dodge ball, until Sam is the only one left standing.
-Alan picks up a ball and relishes the thought of being able to knock Sam out of the game, but in a surprise turn of events, Sam catches the ball, thus forcing Alan out of the game.
-The rest of the Geeks give out a huge cheer, until the other jocks gang up on Sam and bombard him with dodge balls.
+Alan picks up a ball and relishes the thought of being able to knock Sam out of the game, but in a surprise turn of events, Sam catches the ball and forces Alan out of the game.
+The rest of the Geeks give out a huge cheer, until the other jocks gang up on Sam and bombard him with rubber balls.

 In The Diary, Bill finally persuades the gym teacher to let him and the geeks choose the softball teams, because he’s tired of not being able to play.
 The coach agrees and the Geeks get to choose the teams this one time.
-Later on in the game, one of the jocks pops the ball out and Bill catches the ball.
+Later In the game, one of the jocks pops the ball up and Bill catches it.
 Sam, Bill, and Neal are extremely ecstatic over Bill’s moment of triumph, but their celebration is a bit premature as the other team’s players tag up and proceed to run home.

 There is no hugging session at the episode’s end, a few minutes later Lindsay once again tries to apologize to Sam and he coldly responds with, “Nobody thinks you’re cool, you know.”